perellonieto/slides_flach/2023_nightingale/MD/All.md

 ### "Hallucination" and fact-checking

-- Putting linguistic elements together in surprising and potentially novel ways is the essence of language, so "hallucination" shouldn't come as a surprise.
+- Putting linguistic elements together in surprising and potentially novel ways is the essence of language, so "hallucination" or "confabulation" shouldn't come as a surprise.
 - The following are two very different things:
 - - "Generate something that looks like a URL"
 - - "Generate an existing and meaningful URL".